DilrukshiRajapakshe/PAF-Ecommerce/README.md

 # 1 ).
 Clone Project
 # ---> git clone https://github.com/DilrukshiRajapakshe/PAF-Ecommerce.git
 # 2 ).
 Open each project using Intellij IDE (First run Payment service)
 # 3 ).
-In wright side IDE have a Edit configuration button clike and you see a Run/Debug configuration Dialog box is open,
+In right side IDE have a Edit configuration button clike and you see a Run/Debug configuration Dialog box is open,
 #      press + sing add sprint boot and chhose a main thread class and given an name and apply it. and press ok button run Eash service one by one